dcunited001/dcunited001.github.io/_drafts/our-revolution-of-empowerment-engineering-diffusion-of-influence.md

 long term.
 If it doesn't compel and incentivize beneficent development of the people as strong, vigilant and capable of handling any situation, it leaves them vulnerable in the long term.

+The adoption of philosophy into the application of governance involves evolutionary dynamics, where the energy expended results in the net accumulation of value shared by groups and society at large.
+Therefore, systems that do not, in practice, produce and sustain motivation are vulnerable to accession by more suited frameworks of governance.

 <a name="the-micro-and-macro-of-influence-dispersion" />